ParkingTom/Autonomous-tracking-algorithm/README.md

 Windows: Win 10

-MATLAB Image processing Toolbox Version 11.3 is required to run this code.
+MATLAB Image Processing Toolbox Version 11.3 is required to run this code.

 # Sample availability
 One example video "Sample.mp4" was collected from the umbilical cord of the pregnant woman.
 The video can be directly loaded obtaining the sample gate throughout the video.